Federal Reserve Bank of Dallas Appoints New President, CEO

 Sloan Foster has joined Rockwall-based ROBOAMP as the web optimization startup’s new chief marketing officer.

-“What we are building is transformative and we can’t wait to share it with the world,” Foster said on his Twitter account.
+“What we are building is transformative and we can’t wait to share it with the world,” Foster said on her Twitter account.

 ROBOAMP is in the internet publishing business and says that it helps webpages load faster.

 ROBOAMP was founded in 2017 and is led by CEO Robert Inetti.
 It reportedly has partnerships with such companies as Accenture, Radisson Hotel Group, Vodafone, and BBVA Bank, according to the Dallas Business Journal.

 Securonix Makes New Leadership Appointments